Kaktushose/jda-commands/wiki/docs/middlewares/validator.md

 _You can customize this error message, find more about it [here](../misc/error-handling.md#error-messages)._

-The fail messages of these two default constraints be [localized](../localization.md) with the localization keys `validator.noperm.fail` or `validator.perm.fail` respectively.
+The fail messages of these two default constraints can be [localized](../message/localization.md) with the localization keys `validator.noperm.fail` or `validator.perm.fail` respectively.

 ## Writing own Validators